Employment Equality Law in Ireland Update 2020

 - Be able to advise on these developments and have detailed reference notes.

-- Have networked with equality experts and peers with a serious interest in employment equality laws – previous years have seen several Equality Officers (now Adjudication Officers) at this event, alongside many lawyers, other representatives and senior HR practitioners.
+- Have networked with equality experts and peers with a serious interest in employment equality laws – previous years have seen several Adjudication Officers and Labour Court Chairs at this event, alongside many lawyers, other representatives and senior HR practitioners.

 More value from this event